pdeans/miva-api/readme.md

 ## Authentication

-The Miva Api authorization header will be automatically generated based on the configuration settings passed into the `Manager` object and sent along with each Api request.
+The Miva Api authorization header will be automatically generated based on the configuration settings passed into the `Client` object and sent along with each Api request.
 The configuration settings should match the Miva store settings for the given Api token.

 ## JSON Request Format

-The required `Miva_Request_Timestamp` and `Store_Code` properties are automatically generated based on the configuration settings passed into the `Manager` object and added to the JSON body for every Api request.
+The required `Miva_Request_Timestamp` and `Store_Code` properties are automatically generated based on the configuration settings passed into the `Client` object and added to the JSON body for every Api request.
 The `Function` property is also automatically added to the JSON body for every request.
 The JSON data generated for the `Function` property will vary based on the provided request function list.

 ## Function Builder